shaked-sharon/devops-automation/README.md

 - Logging & monitoring--best practices
 - Git version control

-## Future Enhancements
+## Future Additions

-This project is designed to evolve with the DevOps course the project was intended for.
-Future versions may include (once we the information is learned):
+This project is designed to be updated with the DevOps course.
+The project is meant for upgrading versions such as:
-- Integration with cloud services (AWS, Azure)
+- Integration of cloud services (i.e. - AWS)
-- Real infrastructure provisioning using Terraform
+- Actual infrastructure provisioning using Terraform
-- Possible web interface for easier use
-- Database integration for storing configurations
+- Database integrations for storing configurations
-- More complex service installations
+- Additional complex service installations
-- Monitoring & alerting capabilities
+- Monitoring & alerting options

 ## Author